kedro-org/kedro/README.md

 ## Python version support policy
 * The core [Kedro Framework](https://github.com/kedro-org/kedro) supports all Python versions that are actively maintained by the CPython core team.
 When a [Python version reaches end of life](https://devguide.python.org/versions/#versions), support for that version is dropped from Kedro.
 This is not considered a breaking change.
 * The [Kedro Datasets](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) package follows the [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html) Python version support policy.
 This means that `kedro-datasets` generally drops Python version support before `kedro`.
 This is because `kedro-datasets` has a lot of dependencies that follow NEP 29 and the more conservative version support approach of the Kedro Framework makes it hard to manage those dependencies properly.

+## ☕️ Kedro Coffee Chat 🔶

+We appreciate our community and want to stay connected.
+For that, we offer a public Coffee Chat format where we share updates and cool stuff around Kedro once every two weeks and give you time to ask your questions live.

+### Outline

+- `:00-:20` Demo (Kedro team or guest will showcase something useful or cool)
+- `:20-:30` Q&A (Ask Us Anything!)

+_🔒 these sessions are public and we welcome anyone to join 🔒_

+### Rules

+- We record the demo part for further sharing with the community.
+- "There is no such thing as a silly question".
+- Every time a live demo fails, clap.

+Follow our [announcement channel](https://kedro-org.slack.com/archives/C03RKAQ0MGQ) in Slack to receive Coffee Chat announcements and access demo recordings.